elixir-lsp/elixir-ls/README.md

 ### Local setup

+This section provides additional information on how to set up the ElixirLS locally.

-Because ElixirLS may get launched from an IDE that itself got launched from a graphical shell, the environment may not be complete enough to run or even find the correct Elixir/OTP version.
-The wrapper scripts try to configure `asdf-vm` if available, but that may not be what you want or need.
-Therefore, prior to executing Elixir, the script will source `$XDG_CONFIG_HOME/elixir_ls/setup.sh` (e.g. `~/.config/elixir_ls/setup.sh`), if available.
-The environment variable `ELS_MODE` is set to either `debugger` or `language_server` to help you decide what to do inside the script, if needed.
+When launching ElixirLS from an IDE that is itself launched from a graphical shell, the environment may not be complete enough to find or run the correct Elixir/OTP version.
+To address this on unix, the ElixirLS wrapper scripts try to configure [ASDF](https://github.com/asdf-vm/asdf) (a version manager for Elixir and other languages), but that may not always be what is needed.

-Note: for windows the local setup script path is `%APPDATA%/elixir_ls/setup.bat` (which is often `C:\Users\<username>\AppData\Roaming\elixir_ls`)
+To ensure that the correct environment is set up, you can create a setup script at `$XDG_CONFIG_HOME/elixir_ls/setup.sh` (for Unix-based systems) or `%APPDATA%\elixir_ls\setup.bat` (for Windows).

+In the setup script the environment variable `ELS_MODE` available and set to either `debugger` or `language_server` to help you decide what to do.

-Note: The script must not read from `stdin` and write to `stdout` and `stderr`.
+Note: The setup script must not read from `stdin` and write to `stdout` and `stderr`.
 On unix/linux/macOS this might be accomplished by adding `>/dev/null` and/or `2>/dev/null` at the end of any line that produces output, and for a windows batch script you will want `@echo off` at the top and `>nul` and/or `2>nul`.

 ## Environment variables

-* `ELS_INSTALL_PREFIX`: The folder where the language server got installed to.
-If set eq. through a wrapper script, it makes maintaining multiple versions/instances on the same host much easier.
+- `ELS_INSTALL_PREFIX`: The folder where the language server got installed to.
+If set, it makes maintaining multiple versions/instances on the same host much easier.
 If not set or empty, a heuristic will be used to discover the install location.

 ## Acknowledgements and related projects